Dibello80/ReadmeGenerator/README.md

 * [Tests](#tests)
 * [Questions](#questions)
 # Installation
-The following necessary dependencies must be installed to run the application properly: envdot and inquirer
+The following necessary dependencies must be installed to run the application properly: dotenv and inquirer
 # Usage
-​This application is used to generate README file on repos.
+​This application is used to generate a README file on repos
 # License
 This project is license under the MIT license.
 # Contributing